I switched to Lume deodorant a little over two years ago. You can read a little more about the journey of itchy underarms that led me to that choice.

 Lume used to come in a deodorant tube that lead to product leakage when it was laid on its side.
 If you used Lume and stopped using it for this reason, I encourage you to try again because Lume now has a new cap that prevents leaking.

 My first stick was a disaster after frequent travel, but my new stick is great.

-If you're new to natural deodorant, understand that it can takes weeks to detox from regular deodorant.
-You may notice swings in sweat production and body odor, so give this a couple months before you make you verdict.
+If you're new to natural deodorant, understand that it can take weeks to detox from regular deodorant.
+You may notice swings in sweat production and body odor, so give this a couple of months before you make your verdict.